Château de la Greffière - Saint-Amour 2020

 “The 30-year-old Gamay vines are planted on ancient alluvial soil.
 The wine displays complex and delicate notes of fresh fruit, particularly cherry.
 It has a subtle character that lingers on the palate, with a texture made appealing by the fluidity and suppleness of the tannins.
 A great success in a refined and lively style. ” (Le Guide Hachette des Vins 2023) Gem new Gem discover!

-Buy Château de la Greffière wines at the best prices in a private sale!
+Buy Château de la Greffière wines at the best price in a private sale!

 Starting at €99 on your first order